heidelberg-hepml/lgatr/README.md

 ## Future

 We are planning to extend this package in the future.
-If you would use them or you have more ideas, please use open an issue or a pull request.
+If you have ideas for new features, please open an issue or a pull request.

-- Add `docs`
-- Add tutorial

 ## Examples